eulerlab/ret_preproc/PreprocExport/README.md

 Python: Script for importing the hdf5 files exported from Igor

-Both the Igor and Python folders contain further instructions, regarding installation and usage.
+Both the Igor and Python folders contain further instructions regarding installation and usage.